robyurkowski/zilch-authorisation/README.md

-# Zilch
+# Zilch-Authorisation

-Zilch is a zero dependency authorisation stub.
+Zilch-Authorisation is a zero dependency authorisation stub.

 The idea is that Zilch stands in for any authentication or authorisation calls that your application makes and fulfills them in the most basic way.